 We have awarded funding (through Impact Acceleration Accounts) to 24 universities to work in partnership with non-academic organisations to make better use of social science.

-Our investments in What Works Centres enable researchers in universities to assess and summarise evidence for public policy across the UK.
+Our investment in What Works enable researchers in universities to assess and summarise evidence for public policy across the UK.